Rachel’s Tomb

 (Jeremiah 31:15-17)

-Rachel’s love of Jacob, her longing for children, and her tragic death at childbirth made Rachel both a tragic and heroic figure.
-It is no surprise that her Tomb became a popular pilgrimage destination for barren women and those seeking a match.
+Rachel’s love of Jacob, her longing for children, and her tragic death at childbirth made Rachel both a sad and heroic figure.
+Her Tomb became a popular pilgrimage destination for barren women and those seeking a match.

 Visiting Rachel’s Tomb

-A tour to Rachel’s Tomb can be combined with a guided day tour of Jerusalem.
+A visit to Rachel’s Tomb can be integrated into a day tour of Jeruslem.